anthonyecampbell/school-challenge/README.md

 - User wants validation to prevent errors in data entry

 These are just samples.
 Please add additional features to highlight your skills and thought process.

+## External Dependencies ##
+- Please have SQL Express 2016 installed on local machine with a .\SQLEXPRESS instance for the database.
+- The CSV files should be in C:\Sample Data\, they should be named: Interview-Data-Students.csv and Interview-Data-Teachers.csv.